helgew/emporia-downloader/README.rst

 ``java -jar dist/emporia-downloader.1.0-SNAPSHOT.jar --scale h --history 1d``

 In this case, the downloader will download and save the historical data and then go into a continuous loop where it will sleep for an hour and then download new data.
+All data saved to InfluxDB will be in Kilowatt-hours.

 Print the last hour of per-second data to STDOUT only and quit
 -----------